ripplejb/Blogger/README.md

 - **Frameworks:**
   - Micronaut
   - Hibernate
-- **UI Framework:** Angular 9
+- **UI Framework:** Angular 9.0.1
 - **Database:** PostgreSQL

 ### How to run?

 1. Install OpenJDK 11.0.6.
 2. Install PostgreSQL.
+3. Install latest node.js, angular CLI 9.0.1
-3. Download/Clone the code in a folder.
+4. Download/Clone the code in a folder.
-4. Create an empty database in PostgreSQL.
-Setup the values mentioned below according to your database setup.
+5. Create an empty database in PostgreSQL.
+Setup the values mentioned below according to your database setup in the **application.yml**.
   ```
   datasources:
   default: